riiswa/riiswa.github.io/source/_posts/mass-story-viewer.md

 	- Programming
 ---

 [Instagram](https://www.instagram.com/) influencers discovered a new way to increase their number of followers.
 This technique is called [mass story viewing](https://www.konstantinkanin.com/en/instagram-mass-story-viewing/) (or mass story looking).
-Haven't you ever seen Russian Instagram accounts with thousands of followers watching your insignificant stories?
+Have you ever seen Russian Instagram accounts with thousands of followers watching your insignificant stories?

-This method has become popular because contrary to follow-unfollow or spam comments, the mass looking is not known to be very sanctioned by Instagram (Instagram can suspend or delete your account if there are suspicious activities).
+This method has become popular because contrary to follow-unfollow or spam comments, mass looking is not known to be very sanctioned by Instagram (Instagram can suspend or delete your account if there are suspicious activities).

 A real business has emerged around the mass story viewing.
 For example, I've seen a site that offers mass looking services for $155 per month.
 It's very expensive and not accessible for everyone.